DylanMeeus/springboot_jwt_blog/_posts/2015-11-05-announcing-our-new-pricing-including-a-production-ready-free-account.markdown

 ## Conclusion

 We think you’ll really like our new approach to pricing.
 We encourage you to go to the [new pricing page](https://auth0.com/pricing) and check it out 💥!
-Don’t hesitate to [shoot us an email](mailto:support@auth0.com) or [tweet at us](https://twitter.com/auth0) if you have any feedback.
+Don’t hesitate to [open a support ticket](https://support.auth0.com) or [tweet at us](https://twitter.com/auth0) if you have any feedback.